jrfnl/clearPHP/rules/no-reassign-references.md

 <!-- PHP Manual -->
 # No Reassign References

-"References in PHP are a means to access the same variable content by different names."
-There is a separation between the variables names and their related content : this way, several distinct variables may refer to the same content.
-Changing one content will change the content for the others.
+> References in PHP are a means to access the same variable content by different names.

+There is a separation between the variables names and their related content: this way, several distinct variables may refer to the same content.
+Changing the content of one will change the content for the others too.

 ```php
 <?php